 The FTA requires improvement in the transparency, efficiency and administration of the Moroccan customs regime, thereby improving access to the Moroccan market for U.S. exports.
 The FTA requires rapid customs clearance of express delivery shipments.
 The FTA's rules of origin are designed both to ensure that only U.S. and Moroccan goods benefit from the increased access under the FTA and for ease of administration.
 These rules are consistent with those of other U.S. free trade agreements in the region.
+In a number of cases in 2006, Morocco did not allow U.S. goods that transited a third country to benefit from the agreement, despite provisions permitting transshipment.
+U.S. and Moroccan customs and trade officials are working to address this issue.

-STANDARDS, TESTING, LABELING, AND CERTIFICATION
+STANDARDS, TESTING, LABELING AND CERTIFICATION

-Morocco generally has not provided adequate notice of new proposals or changes to standards, technical regulations, and conformity assessment procedures, thereby denying the opportunity for interested U.S. parties to comment on them before they are finalized.
+In the past, Morocco generally has not provided adequate notice of new proposals or changes to standards, technical regulations, and conformity assessment procedures, thereby denying the opportunity for interested U.S. parties to comment on them before they are finalized.
 The FTA builds on WTO obligations that require Morocco to make its system more transparent and open.
-In particular, the FTA secures eventual foreign participation in the development of standards, technical regulations and conformity assessment procedures; creates opportunities for interested U.S. persons to provide comments on draft measures; and requires Morocco to explain how comments have been taken into account in the final drafting.
+In particular, the FTA secures eventual foreign participation in the development of standards, technical regulations, and conformity assessment procedures; creates opportunities for interested U.S. persons to provide comments on draft measures; and requires Morocco to explain how comments have been taken into account in the final drafting.